State Law

 1. Except as outlined in subsection 2, in order for the Commissioner to determine that a network plan made available for sale in this State is adequate, the network plan must contain, at a minimum:

-(a) Evidence that the network plan provides reasonable access to at least one provider in the specialty area listed in the following table for at least 90 percent of enrollees by complying with the area designations for the maximum time or distance standards in the following table:
+(a) Evidence that the network plan provides reasonable access to at least one provider in the specialty area listed in the following table for at least 90 percent of enrollees by complying with the area designations for the maximum time and distance standards in the following table:

 Note: the table following (a) above could not easily be copied into this entry.